Vaccines: Myths and facts

 Myth: Nosodes are safer and a good alternative to vaccines.

-FACT: Nosodes are not a good substitute for vaccines and there is no scientific or medical evidence to show they prevent infectious diseases.
-Nosodes are made using bacteria, viruses, tissue or other material from someone with a particular infection or disease.
+FACT: Nosodes are not a substitute for vaccines, and there is no scientific or medical evidence to show they prevent infectious diseases.
+Sometimes called homeopathic vaccines, nosodes are made using bacteria, viruses, tissue or other material from someone with a particular infection, disease or ailment.
 The substance is then diluted so much that little or no active ingredients are left in the final product.
-Although they are often called “homeopathic vaccines,” they are not the same as getting immunized.

 More information from the CPS: